umgop/Two_wheel_PID_robot/README.md

 two STEP/DIR pairs, and serial `e`/`x` commands.
 It is intentionally smaller than the STM32 production firmware and does not include the MQTT bridge.

-## License

-MIT for the project code.
-STM32 HAL/CMSIS components retain their upstream licenses in the `Drivers/` folder.